Yogoda Satsanga Society of India

-Yogoda Satsanga Society of India (YSS) is a non-profit, nonsectarian spiritual organization founded by Paramahansa Yogananda in 1917 and is a part of the Self-Realization Fellowship which was founded in 1920.
+Yogoda Satsanga Society of India (YSS) is a non-profit, nonsectarian spiritual organization founded by Paramahansa Yogananda in 1917 and is a part of the Self-Realization Fellowship which was founded in 1920 to care for and disseminate his teachings.
 The current president of the SRF/YSS is Brother Chidananda.
 Paramahansa Yogananda is most noted for his 1946 book Autobiography of a Yogi which became an international bestseller and featured in the 100 Most Important Spiritual Books of the 20th Century by HarperCollins.

 Overview

-YSS's headquarters, Yogoda Satsanga Math, is situated in Dakshineswar, Kolkata, West Bengal with ashrams in Dwarahat, in the state of Uttarakhand, Noida, part of the National Capital Region and Ranchi, in the state of Jharkhand.
+YSS's headquarters, Yogoda Satsanga Math, is situated in Dakshineswar, Kolkata, West Bengal, with ashrams in Dwarahat, in the state of Uttarakhand, Noida, part of the National Capital Region, and Ranchi, in the state of Jharkhand.
 It has grown to include more than 200 centers around the country.
-In addition to this, there are twenty-three educational institutions, from primary grades through college level.
-YSS also has retreat centers in Shimla, Chennai, Pune, Igatpuri, Dihika, Puri, Serampore and Telary in India.
-YSS's How-to-Live Retreat programs are open to anyone seeking spiritual renewal and who desires to leave behind the pressures of everyday life - even if only for a few days — to deepen their awareness of the Divine.
-Self-Realization Fellowship, which YSS is a part of, is based at its international headquarters in Mount Washington, Los Angeles, California.
+In addition to this, there are twenty-three educational institutions from primary grades through college level.
+YSS also has retreat centers in Shimla, Chennai, Pune, Igatpuri, Dihika, Puri, Serampore, and Telary in India.
+Self-Realization Fellowship, of which YSS is a part, is based at its international headquarters in Mount Washington, Los Angeles, California.
 Self-Realization Fellowship has over 500 temples, retreats, ashrams, centers, and meditation circles around the world.
-In the U.S., there are seven temples in California: Berkeley, Glendale, Hollywood, Fullerton, Encinitas, Pacific Palisades, and San Diego.
-In Arizona there is a temple in Phoenix.
-Retreat centers are located in Pacific Palisades, California (Lake Shrine), Encinitas, California, Valley Center, Greenfield, VA (Front Royal).
-In Europe, there is a retreat center in Bermersbach, Germany.
-There is also a retreat in Armação, Brazil.
-There are meditation centers and YSS circles located in 54 countries.

 Yogoda, a word coined by Yogananda, is derived from Yoga, union, harmony, equilibrium; and da, "that which imparts".
 "Satsanga" is composed of Sat, truth and Sanga, fellowship.

 Paramahansa Yogananda started a small ashram in Dihika, West Bengal (near Asansol), in 1917 prior to moving to Ranchi, where he established and developed his first major ashram in India.
-The original site where Paramahansa Yogananda started Dihika ashram, has been purchased in 1992 by Yogoda Satsanga Society of India and is being maintained by them as a heritage site of the organization.
-"In 1997 YSS started a Kendra here.
+The original site where Paramahansa Yogananda started Dihika ashram, was purchased in 1992 by Yogoda Satsanga Society of India and is maintained as one of the organization's heritage sites.
+"In 1997, YSS started a Kendra here.
 Soon thereafter, a charitable homeopathic dispensary was added.
-From mid 2010, this Kendra was slowly remodeled into a retreat center with a boundary wall and a guesthouse.
+From mid-2010, this Kendra was slowly remodeled into a retreat center with a boundary wall and a guesthouse.
 Subsequently, the work of constructing a Dhyana Mandir — with an accommodation for about 75 devotees — has been completed at this site."